Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Introduction

 Existing methods for finding failure events can be broadly separated into two categories.
-Formal verification constructs a mathematical model of the system and rigorously proves or exhaustively checks whether a safety property holds \cite{DSilva2008,Kern1999}.
-The properties are expressed using a formal logic, such as \ac{ltl} \cite{Pnueli1977}.
-Probabilistic model checking (PMC)\acused{pmc} is a formal verification method that verifies properties over stochastic models with discrete states, such as Markov chains and probabilistic timed automata \cite{Katoen2016,Essen2016,Gardner2016}. \ac{pmc} exhaustively evaluates properties over all states and paths subject to probabilistic constraints.
-Algorithms can prune infeasible paths to reduce the search space \cite{Katoen2016}.
-Automated theorem proving (ATP)\acused{atp} uses computer algorithms to automatically generate mathematical proofs \cite{Gallier2015}.
-Systems and assumptions are modeled in formal logic, and then \ac{atp} is applied to prove whether a property holds.
+Formal verification constructs a mathematical model of the system and rigorously proves or exhaustively checks whether a safety property holds \parencite{DSilva2008,Kern1999}.
+The properties are expressed using a formal logic, such as \ac{ltl} \parencite{Pnueli1977}.
+Probabilistic model checking (PMC)\acused{pmc} is a formal verification method that verifies properties over stochastic models with discrete states, such as Markov chains and probabilistic timed automata \parencite{Katoen2016,Essen2016,Gardner2016}. \ac{pmc} exhaustively evaluates properties over all states and paths subject to probabilistic constraints.
+Algorithms can prune infeasible paths to reduce the search space \parencite{Katoen2016}.
+Automated theorem proving (ATP)\acused{atp} uses computer algorithms to automatically generate mathematical proofs \parencite{Gallier2015}.
+Systems and assumptions are modeled in formal logic, and then \ac{atp} is applied to prove whether a property holds \parencite{Kouskoulas2017}.
 If a proof is generated successfully, then that property holds over the entire model.
 However, if the algorithm fails to generate a proof, then it is uncertain whether the property holds.
-Hybrid systems theorem proving (HSTP)\acused{hstp} is a variant of \ac{atp} based on differential dynamic logic, which is a real-valued, first-order dynamic logic for hybrid systems \cite{Jeannin2015,Kouskoulas2017}.
+Hybrid systems theorem proving (HSTP)\acused{hstp} is a variant of \ac{atp} based on differential dynamic logic, which is a real-valued, first-order dynamic logic for hybrid systems \parencite{Jeannin2015}.
 A hybrid system model can capture both continuous and discrete dynamic behavior.
-The continuous behavior is described by a differential equation and the discrete behavior is described by a state machine or automaton. \ac{pmc} and \ac{hstp} can provide a counterexample when a property does not hold.
+The continuous behavior is described by a differential equation and the discrete behavior is described by a state machine or automaton.
+Formal verification methods can provide a counterexample when a property does not hold.
 More importantly, these methods provide completeness guarantees over the entire model, i.e., they can prove the absence of violations.
 The major challenge is scalability.
 Due to their exhaustive nature, they have difficulty scaling to systems with large and complex state spaces.
-Consequently, applications often make simplifying assumptions, use simplified models, and test subsets of the system \cite{Essen2016,Jeannin2015,Gardner2016}.